jbroot/CS3280FinalGroup/README.md

 # CS3280FinalGroup
-Using C# and SQL, we created software that allows a user to update a plane's passengers and seating arrangement using an intuitive user interface.
+Using C# and SQL, we created software that allows a user to update invoices and items using an intuitive user interface.